Call us at 304 5616500

-THE ECONOMY OF CARE
+THE ECONOMY OF ATTENTION

 Attention economy

-All of the above was understood very well by the digital world, and especially by social networks.
-For this they turned these platforms into one more habit, therefore, many of these have "autoplay" options in which you can immediately see a video or a chapter of a series as soon as the one you were watching ends, or the "scroll ”Where you keep loading or slide to continue viewing endless content or photos.
-But behind all this there are psychological studies that attend to the main ingredient of this economy of attention, which is nothing more than the chemical that our brain produces called dopamine, the one that gives us the feeling of pleasure or happiness.
-Which means that these platforms work the same as drugs, since little by little we look for more content that makes us feel those sensations.
-So most everyday things, like eating or working, are done at the same time as the cell phone screen.
+All of the above was understood very well by the digital world, and especially social networks.
+For this they turned these platforms into another habit, therefore, many of them have “autoplay” options in which you can watch a video or a chapter of a series immediately afterwards as soon as the one you were watching ends, or the “scroll”. ” in which it continues loading or slides to continue viewing endless content or photos.
+But behind all this there are psychological studies that address the main ingredient of this attention economy, which is nothing more than the chemical that our brain produces called dopamine, the one that gives us the feeling of pleasure or happiness.
+Which means that these platforms work just like drugs, since little by little we look for more content that makes us feel those sensations.
+So most everyday things, like eating or working, are done at the same time as looking at the cell phone screen.

 What is the problem